gleekzorp/freeCodeCampJavaScriptCalculator/README.md

 - Look back at the code as I'm sure there is some refactoring I can do to clean up some of the logic.
 - Clean out `console.log`
 - Add event listener so the user doesn't have to click the buttons
-- Styling
-  - Update colors to match a little closer to design
-  - Update font
-  - Possibly change the buttons into buttons for accessibility
 - Add a modal for when a user creates a bad calculation
   - example: `2 + 2 +` or `2 + -`
 - Should we allow for additional evals with the equal sign?